mgeramb/KnxForceDetector2Channel/README.md

 * Connect the 3,3V, GND to the BCU
 * Connect the TX of the SAMD21 to the RX of the BCU
 * Connect the RX of the SAMD21 to the TX of the BCU
-* Connect one pin of the first 10kΩ to A0, the other pin to 3.3V
+* Connect one pin of the first 10kΩ resistor to A0, the other pin to 3.3V
-* Connect one pin of the second 10kΩ to A1, the other pin to 3.3V
+* Connect one pin of the second 10kΩ resistor to A1, the other pin to 3.3V
 * Connect one pin of the first force detector to A0, the other pin to GND
 * Connect one pin of the first force detector to A1, the other pin to GND
 * Connect the one pin of the button to A2, the other to GND